Conal-Tuohy/Retailer/README.md

 The Papers Past provider supports three metadata schemas: `oai_dc`, `digitalnz` (a straightforward representation of the DigitalNZ API's native format) and `html` (likely to be the most useful).

 ### Identity
 The `identity.xsl` app is simply an "identity" stylesheet; a stylesheet which echoes whatever input it receives.

+You can use it to test Retailer, and to help develop your own XSLT web apps.
+As a stub, it could be the starting point for a functional stylesheet.
+In your XSLT, you can use the XPath `document` function to read data from other sources, and transform it.

 In Tomcat, you can install it by creating an `identity.xml` file in `/var/lib/tomcat7/conf/Catalina/localhost`:
 ```xml
 <Context path="/identity"
 	docBase="/path/to/retailer.war"